Deliciously seasoned shrimp paste spread over bread then fried to perfection, sesame shrimp toast can be easily made in two ways.

 Although simple in appearance, shrimp toast offers a set of pleasurable flavours: natural sweetness from the shrimp, saltiness from the seasoning and a nutty aroma from the sesame seeds.
 The texture is great too: crunchy outside but both soft (from the toast) and springy (from the shrimp) inside.
 So satisfying to eat!

 It’s extremely simple to make at home!
-Spread a layer of shrimp paste (minced raw shrimp with classic Chinese seasonings) over a piece of toast then sprinkle with sesame seeds.
+Spread a layer of shrimp paste (minced raw shrimp with classic Chinese seasonings) over a slice of bread then sprinkle with sesame seeds.
 Traditionally deep-fried to golden brown, it can also be pan-fried or air-fried, the two methods I’m introducing in today’s recipe.

 Ingredients

-- Toast, preferably thick slices.
+• Sliced bread: preferably thick ones.
 Both white and wholemeal are fine.

 🛎 Tips: